sandialabs/OWENS.jl/docs/src/setup.md

     include("path/to/file.jl")
 ```

+# Visual Studio Code IDE

-or you can install VScode and get a debugger etc.  In VScode, there is a setting file which sets up VS code for julia and sets some quick keys that can be changed if desired (OWENS.jl/docs/setup/OWENS_Julia_VS.code-profile).
+You can install VScode and get a debugger etc.  In VScode, there is a setting file which sets up VS code for julia and sets some quick keys that can be changed if desired (OWENS.jl/docs/setup/OWENS_Julia_VS.code-profile).

 With the sample profile loaded into VSCode, If you want to clear out all the variables and restart do